 - Eliminates the cost to the body of processing them for a net loss of energy and nutrition.
 For example, if a single person owned and was making payments on two cars, and then sold one of them, overnight that individual would find more money in their bank account even without receiving a pay raise.

 Even though the above is true, food supplements are still a necessary part of the road to health.
 Why?

 By design, the amount of food the body can digest and metabolize in one day is about enough to take care of that day’s needs.
 In other words, about the best an unhealthy person can expect for eating a healthy diet is to not go further into nutritional debt.
 That is a big plus, but unfortunately it is not sufficient to pay back past debts.

-At the Robbins Natural Health clinic, we view food supplements as a means of supplementing a healthy diet and thereby providing the body the resources necessary to pay back nutritional debt, allowing the to return to health.
+At Robbins Natural Health, we view food supplements as a means of supplementing a healthy diet and thereby providing the body the resources necessary to pay back nutritional debt, and allowing a return to health.

 How Long Are Food Supplements Needed?

 As health improvements occur, the use of supplements can be reduced.
 Owing to dwindling nutrients levels in raw produce on today’s market, there is an ongoing need for supplementation, but this should only require a whole food multivitamin once one is healthy and eating a healthy diet.
 In some cases, there may be a need for a maintenance intake of essential fatty acids (good fats), and a few other supplements, depending on an individual’s health.

 Is There A Need To Eat A Healthy Diet?